DabblerDK/PIPrint/README.md

 # PIPrint - A Free Direct Printing Solution for your Microsoft Dynamics 365 Business Central

-Hi, this is the first release of the implementation of an idea I've had for a while.
+This is my release of the implementation of an idea I've had for a while:
 We need a fully free and expandable direct printing solution for Microsoft Dynamics 365 Business Central.

 Unfortunately I don't have much time to develop this further, so consider it a working prototype for now.
 It is still a bit rough, but it will get you started.
 Feel free to improve and use it in both commercial and private installations.
 But please submit improvements back to this repository.